Associate Member and former LCDS researcher

 His work is published in leading journals in Sociology and Psychology, in specialised Methodology and Social Network journals, and in leading General Science journals.

-Per Block joined the Leverhulme Centre and the department of Sociology in 2020.
+Per Block joined the Leverhulme Centre and the department of Sociology in 2020 and is an Associate Member since 2022, following his departure to the University of Zurich.
 Previously he was a researcher, lecturer, and ETH fellow at the ETH Zurich (2014-2019).
 He holds a DPhil (2014) and MSc (2010) in Sociology from Oxford, and a Diploma (pre-Bologna combined BSc + MSc degree) in Chemistry (2008) from Marburg, with a specialisation in Nuclear Medicine.